-As of December 31, 2019, we had net operating loss carryforwards for federal income tax purposes of \$75.7 million, of which \$17.5 million begin to expire in 2035 and \$58.2 million can be carried forward indefinitely.
-As of December 31, 2019, we had net operating loss carryforwards for state income tax purposes of \$78.1 million which begin to expire in 2035.
-As of December 31, 2019, we also had available research and orphan drug tax credit carryforwards for federal and state income tax purposes of \$6.2 million and \$1.6 million, respectively, which begin to expire in 2035 and 2030, respectively.
-Utilization of the net operating loss carryforwards and research and orphan drug tax credit carryforwards may be subject to a substantial annual limitation under Section 382 of the Code due to ownership changes that have occurred previously or that could occur in the future.
+As of December 31, 2020, we had net operating loss carryforwards for federal income tax purposes of \$182.3 million, of which \$17.5 million begin to expire in 2035 and \$164.8 million can be carried forward indefinitely.
+As of December 31, 2020, we had net operating loss carryforwards for state income tax purposes of \$184.6 million which begin to expire in 2035.
+As of December 31, 2020, we also had available research and orphan drug tax credit carryforwards for federal and state income tax purposes of \$8.4 million and \$2.0 million, respectively, which begin to expire in 2035 and 2030, respectively.
+These net operating loss carryforwards and research and orphan drug tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
+In addition, in general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses or tax credits to offset future taxable income or taxes.
+For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
+Utilization of our net operating loss carryforwards and research and orphan drug tax credit carryforwards may be subject to a substantial annual limitation under Section 382 and 383 of the Code due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income.
 The Company has not conducted a formal study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception due to the significant complexity and cost associated with such a study.
 If an ownership change has occurred or does occur in the future, the amount of net operating loss and tax credit carryforwards presented in our financial statements could be limited or expire unutilized.